 - Area Pedagogy

 All students are required to develop a cognate that comprises 12 credits from any one area of study.
 These credits may come from the master’s degree, the required doctoral courses, or any other courses taken at UNC Greensboro as electives.
 If a student applies for and completes one of our P.B.C.s, P.M.C.s, or doctoral minors, this fulfills the cognate requirement.
-For more information on our certificate programs, please see the appropriate section in the Graduate Bulletin.
+For more information on our certificate programs, please see the Programs section in the University Catalog.
 Satisfactory completion of cognates is determined by the Doctoral Advisory Committee.